dgooden/state_machine/README.md

 Note: onStep and onDraw are not actually tied to the Gamemaker step or draw events.
 You can run them in the begin/end events, or anywhere else for that matter.

-If you want to use "getFrames()" call, you must call staeMachine.step() in a step event.
+If you want to use "getFrames()" call, you must call stateMachine.step() in a step event.

 ### Custom events
 You can also make custom events